 ArcAbility and eDoc received management services from and were governed by the same Board of Directors as The Arc Davidson County & Greater Nashville.
-The activity for ArcAbility and eDoc for the years ended June 30, 2020 and 2019 is included in the Organization's consolidated financial statements; however, such activity has been insignificant to date.
+The activity for ArcAbility and eDoc for the years ended June 30, 2021 and 2020 is included in the Organization's consolidated financial statements; however, such activity was insignificant.